 Why do Republicans, including Senate Majority Leader Mitch McConnell and House Speaker Paul Ryan, who seem generally unfazed by Trump-Russia, feel, in fact, emboldened enough to ram through a highly unpopular health care bill?

-Given the GOP’s nonsensical obsession with leaks and unwillingness to aggressively investigate Russian interference in the 2016 elections, I cannot help but wonder whether this massive leak was, in fact, accidental or simply a clever and (almost) undetectable way of giving bad actors, such as Russian intelligence agents or political marketers, unfettered access to all the information they need to help manipulate the vote (again) in the 2018 midterm elections.
+Given the GOP’s nonsensical obsession with leaks and unwillingness to aggressively investigate Russian interference in the 2016 elections, I cannot help but wonder whether this massive leak was, in fact, accidental or simply a clever and (almost) undetectable way of giving bad actors, such as Russian intelligence agents, political marketers and certain secretaries of state, unfettered access to all the information they need to help manipulate the vote (again) in the 2018 midterm elections.